Welcome to the Department of Pesticide Regulation

 (c) Any employer hired by the operator of the property shall not allow or direct any of his or her employees to enter a treated field until the employer has received confirmation from the operator of the property that the notice of completion as specified in section 6619(c) has been received, and the restricted entry interval has expired or the operator of the property has assured that the restrictions and exceptions pursuant to section 6770(d) have been met.

-(d) The operator of the property and any hired employer shall not allow or direct any of his or her employee(s) to enter a treated field before the restricted entry interval stated on pesticide product labeling or listed in Section 6772 has expired except as below or otherwise expressly authorized by the director pursuant to Title 40 Code of Federal Regulations, Part 170.112 (d) or (e).
+(d) The operator of the property and any hired employer shall not allow or direct any of his or her employees to enter a treated field before the restricted entry interval stated on pesticide product labeling or listed in section 6772 has expired except as provided below or otherwise expressly authorized by the director pursuant to Title 40 Code of Federal Regulations, Part 170.603(c).

 (1) Pesticide handling activities.
 Employees may enter a treated field during a restricted entry interval to conduct pesticide handling activities, including soil incorporation (mechanical or watered-in), provided the employer assures that they are wearing the personal protective equipment specified on the pesticide product labeling for handling activities.